Start date: September 2024

 For further information on the Careers provision for UCL School of Management, please see our Careers page.

 In addition to the bespoke activities within the School of Management, you also have access to the central UCL Careers provision.
 Every year over 1000 employers/organisations attend events arranged by UCL Careers, including careers fairs, employer presentations and sector ‘themed weeks’, which may include employer forums, networking events, talks on how to get into the sector and one-to-one advice sessions.

 Contacts with the companies and organisations which support the Information Management for Business (IMB) programme start early in the first year of the course.
 You will be introduced to people from the largest and most successful organisations in every industrial, commercial, consulting and financial sector right from the start of your studies.
 This means that you can begin to form your own impressions of the types of organisations that you would like to work for and the careers on offer – and, in particular, the careers that inspire you.

 Students wishing to take a full year out need to arrange this with the programme director and the company offering the placement.
-A full year out is normally taken between the second and third year, or between the third and fourth year for those who wish to continue with the full MSci programme.
+A full year out is normally taken between the second and third year.

 The list of opportunities for work experience, internships and industrial and organisation placements is growing all of the time.